IvS-KULeuven/ComboCode/README.md

 First and foremost, you require a Python distribution installed on your machine.
 I recommend Anaconda, which allows for very flexible package management.
 If you have the Anaconda distribution installed, you only require the pyfits package to be installed in addition.

-Secondly, we are using got for the version control of the repository.
-Follow the instructions given <a href="https://help.github.com/articles/set-up-git/"> here</a> to set up git on your local machine, after you have created a user account for git.
+Secondly, we are using git for the version control of the repository.
+Follow the instructions given <a href="https://help.github.com/articles/set-up-git/"> here</a> to set up git on your local machine, after you have created a user account at GitHub.

 Thirdly, you need the IvS repository, which can be installed as described <a href="https://github.com/JorisDeRidder/IvSPythonRepository"> here</a>.
-Make sure the IvS repository is included in your PYTHON_PATH.
+Make sure the IvS repository is included in the PYTHON\_PATH in your ~/.bash_profile.

 Lastly, ComboCode can be used to its fullest potential when working in tandem with the radiative-transfer codes GASTRoNOoM and MCMax.
 To use these codes, permission is required from the owners listed above.
 You can contact them directly, or through me (robinlombaert on GitHub).
 Once installed, make sure the executables of each code are linked in your Bin folder, and you will be able to run the codes through ComboCode.

 ## Installation
 Once the requirements are sorted out, you can get to work with ComboCode.
-You can download the code to your hard disk right away (or fork the repo, and clone that -- see Developer's Manual below):
+You can download the code to your hard disk right away (or if you intend to submit code for this repository: fork the repo, and clone that -- see Developer's Manual below):
 * Clone the git repository to create a local copy, located in ~/ComboCode/:
     - $ cd
     - $ git clone https://github.com/IvS-KULeuven/ComboCode.git ComboCode

+* Copy the contents of the usr.dist/ folder to the usr/ folder.
+The usr/ folder contains user-specific settings that are not updated with the repository.
+Any changes made to the structure of those files will come through usr.dist/ and won't affect the usr/ folder, allowing the user to save personal settings before updating usr/ files.
+    - $ cd ~/ComboCode/
+    - $ mkdir usr/
+    - $ cp usr.dist/* usr/.

+* Add ComboCode to the PYTHON\_PATH in your ~/.bash_profile.

 * Updating your own clone of ComboCode to the most recent version can be done with:
     - $ cd ~/ComboCode/
     - $ git pull

-Note that this does not include the ~/ComboCode/Data/ files.
-You can copy those over from <a href="http://ster.kuleuven.be/~robinl/cc/Data/"> http://ster.kuleuven.be/~robinl/cc/Data/</a>.
-Afterwards, you can change those files at your whim.
-They do not come as part of the repository.

-Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode assumes that the output will be written to default subfolder in your home folder, e.g. ~/GASTRoNOoM/ and ~/MCMax/, respectively.
+* Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode assumes that the output will be written to default subfolder in your home folder, e.g. ~/GASTRoNOoM/ and ~/MCMax/, respectively.
 These folders are the only ones you have create yourself.
 ComboCode will handle the rest.

-In the future, a shell script for the installation of ComboCode will be provided.
-It will include:
-* Anaconda python distribution installation, including additional packages required to run ComboCode
-* Installation of the IvS repository
-* Downloading additional Data files not part of the repository but required to run ComboCode
-* Creating a master branch in your local git repository that can be used to run the code
+    - $ mkdir ~/GASTRoNOoM/
+    - $ mkdir ~/MCMax/

 ## Documentation
 Up-to-date documentation that goes with the package is available on GitHub at: